Electrium-Mobility/Electrium-store/DATABASE_SETUP.md

 ## Database Schema Setup

-### 1. Create the Profiles Table
+### 1. Complete Database Schema

-Run the following SQL commands in your Supabase SQL Editor:
+Run the following SQL commands in your Supabase SQL Editor to create all necessary tables:

 ```sql
 -- Create profiles table to store user profile information